aabhasamol/vaccination-bot/README.md

 # Vaccination Bot

-This is a twitter bot which will give you Covid Vaccination Availability details for Ranchi and Bangalore.
+This is a twitter bot which will give you Covid Vaccination Availability details in your DMs for the said pincode.

 The following Co-Win APIs have been used for the same: https://apisetu.gov.in/public/api/cowin#/Appointment%20Availability%20APIs/calendarByDistrict